Najwa Karam: Saharni, (He Charmed Me)

-2005 and beyond
+2005 - Present

 In the second quarter of 2005, Karam released a new single and video clip called Shu Jani.
-Shu Jani was a contemporary pop song, with the use of traditional Lebanese instruments.
+Shu Jani was a contemporary pop song that incorporated traditional Lebanese instruments.
 The video was filmed in the Faraya ski resort in Lebanon by director Sa'aed el-Marouk.
 It was to be on her upcoming 2005 album.
-The timing of the new clip was criticized in some tabloids, because it was released during the tense electoral season in Lebanon, and the so-called Cedar Revolution (Independence Intifada).
-It was argued by these tabloids that it was disrespectful for Karam to release new material at such a time.
-Karam defended herself by putting the claim on her Saudi production company, Rotana, who she says fast-tracked the release against her wishes.
-Even though there was some controversy surrounding Shu Jani, it fared well with the public.
+The timing of the new clip was criticized in some tabloids because it was released during the tense electoral season in Lebanon, and the so-called Cedar Revolution (Independence Intifada).
+These tabloids argued that it was disrespectful for Karam to release new material at such a time.
+Karam defended herself by putting the claim on her Saudi production company, Rotana, which she says fast-tracked the release against her wishes.
+Although there was some controversy surrounding Shu Jani, it fared well with the public.

-Due to the prolonged situation in the Lebanon region, Karam's 2005 album was postponed from originally being released in June, then July and then finally postponed until November 2005.
+Due to the prolonged situation in the Lebanon region, Karam's 2005 album was postponed from release in June, then July, and finally postponed until November 2005.
 However, Karam released another single in late July called Bhebak Walaa which was an upbeat, contemporary/traditional song typical of Karam's usual work.
-It was a fairly big hit, hitting number one on many internet and radio charts.
-On 6 September 2005, Karam released the video for Bhebak Walaa, directed by Salim el-Turk.
+It was a big hit, hitting number one on many internet and radio charts.
+On September 6, 2005, Karam released the video for Bhebak Walaa, directed by Salim el-Turk.